FOSD/FOSD2018/pages/index.md

 Every year there is an informal competition, the FOSD Cool Wall (see [fosd.net](http://fosd.net)), where everyone votes for the coolest name of a tool that has been presented during the meeting.

 The FOSD meeting 2018 will take place in Gothenburg, Sweden, from June 3 (early afternoon) until June 6, 2018 (evening).
+Some invitation emails contained slightly different dates, sorry.

 **The deadline for the abstract is February 1, 2018.**
 FOSD does not require any paper submission and does not have proceedings, though we do expect an abstract about the research that is to be presented and an e-mail address of the participant.